 Carrie currently works primarily as a facilitator and coach to support transformative personal, organizational and systems change.
 Her approach is informed by two decades of experience in social change movements, community and coalition organizing, non-profit management, event production, popular education, leadership and organizational development.
 Carrie collaborates on projects ranging in scale from local communities to national networks and has experience in many sectors including arts, business, community development, government, grassroots organizations, labor, philanthropy and service.

 Much of Carrie's current focus is the Ridgeway Transformative Leadership Experience, a program she designed to support Appalachia’s post-coal transition to a brighter future.
-Ridgeway is an immersive year-long experience for cross-sector cohorts of regional leaders focused on personal development, interpersonal awareness and network-building (more at RidgewayLeadership.net).
+Ridgeway is an intensive year-long experience that brings together cross-sector cohorts of regional leaders to focus on personal development, interpersonal awareness and network-building (more at RidgewayLeadership.net).

-Carrie will be on a sabbatical of sorts beginning in the summer of 2018.
+Carrie will be on a sabbatical of sorts in late 2018 through early 2019.
 The intent is to put a pause on external commitments and open space for many possibilities to arise, including long-intended personal artistic endeavors, more extensive gardens and the vision for a series of women's empowerment retreats that call to our evolutionary spirit and our inherent feminine capacity to bring about transformative change for the collective good at the personal and societal level.

 Robert (Bob or Bobbyb) Martin works primarily as a community theater artist and cultural organizer, producer and educator to support people and communities in transformative change.
 His approach is informed by two decades of work within cultural organizations, community advocacy non-profits, schools and universities, businesses, media firms, theater and flim companies.
 He works intergenerationally and interculturally and has collaborated in projects ranging from rural Kentucky coalfields and farmlands to the urban centers of New York and New Orleans.

 Bob's current artistic focus is the development of a solo performance, Ezell: Ballad of a Land Man, a piece that explores the root causes of domination behavior and land-based trauma in rural Appalachia.
 Ezell arises from years of research and content development in rural Kentucky through first-hand story gathering and devising as well as prior Clear Creek Creative ensemble work including Land, Water, Food Story and Where's That Power Gonna Come From?.
-Ezell will be presented as a work-in-progress at Clear Creek in the summer of 2018 and tour within the Kentucky communities that have informed it after further development in fall 2018.
+Ezell was presented as a work-in-progress at Clear Creek, at Alternate ROOTS and at the Hurrican Gap Community Performance Institute in the summer and fall of 2018 and is in further development for a premier in 2019.

 Bob has co-written, devised and directed dozens of community performance projects including Higher Ground: Talkin’ Dirt and Higher Ground: Find A Way with SECTC (Harlan Co, KY); HomeSong I, II, III with OCAT (Owsley County, KY); The Homecoming with the Cowan Creek Community Center (Letcher Co, KY); Los Voces de las Apalaches with the University of Kentucky Appalachian Center; Red Hook High and Rise Above at the NYTVFF (New York, NY).
 He has been a leader in the use of community story projects as a strategy of regeneration and equitable development, inspiring communities to reframe their narratives and rebuild their communities.
 In support of this body of work, he is a co-conceiver and producer of the Hurricane Gap Community Performance Institute which offers training, network-building and collaborative inspiration to community story practioners throughout East Kentucky.